 Data analytics solutions are the tool of choice for savvy HR professionals who want to boost performance and productivity in the workforce.
 HR Analytics can help keep an eye on the correct key performance indicators (KPIs) and monitor team and individual progress to determine performance levels.
 Monitoring performance measurements and KPIs daily will help identify issues long before they become detrimental to the organization's activities and objectives.

 Also, big data analytics can help enterprises prevent seasonal gaps by developing personnel fluctuation models.
 That helps HR personnel schedule extra staff (when necessary) to prevent reduced levels of productivity, employee burnout and customer dissatisfaction because of disappointing service.

 Using HR Analytics to Improve Employee Retention

-Replacing top talent in any organization comes with significant HR cost.
+Replacing top talent in any organization comes with significant HR costs.
 Industry estimates show that the total cost of finding suitable replacements for top-performing employees can cost twice as much as the person's annual salary, making it one of HR's most costly activities.
 As such, it's essential that personnel take proactive steps to reduce the turnover rate, including these key areas for retaining employees.

-While there are many ways to imporve employee retention, HR analytics can help identify issues, challenges and behavioral factors that cause employees to leave an organization.
+While there are many ways to improve employee retention, HR analytics can help identify issues, challenges and behavioral factors that cause employees to leave an organization.
 When such red flags are detected, management should take suitable and timely action to prevent top talent from leaving, or at least commence recruitment activities to reduce the impact of the void from talent loss.